diceone/graphite-duplicator/README.md

 ## Use Cases

-* Send your metrics to a hot standby instance
+* Send your metrics to a hot standby instance.
 * Setting up a new server?
-Send your metrics to both the new and old server until you are confident the new one works and has created all whisper files
+Send your metrics to both the new and old server until you are confident the new one works and has created all whisper files.
 * Testing out a new backend that accepts metrics in Graphite format?
 Duplicate your metrics to the new backend to test it out.
 * ...